Introduction

 themeConfig

-property allows you to control edit links on GitHub and configure navigation settings.
+The themeConfig property allows you to control edit links on GitHub and configure navigation settings.

 There are a few elements, so let's take a look.